 En seiðberendr frá Svarthöfða

 Can you see the Germanic influence on the English language?
 And yes, I can pronounce this.
-This is Old Norse, one originator of Old English.
+This is Old Norse, one of the originators of Old English.
 It’s much less legible to the modern eye than Middle English, isn’t it?

 Thing #4: Old English didn’t use ‘s’ for plurals, that was entirely the fault of the French.